 Orange Buttercream Frosting – Sweet and Tangy

-This orange frosting is sweet and tangy.
+This orange frosting is irresistibly sweet and tangy.
 It’s an easy buttercream recipe with a bold orange flavor from fresh orange zest.

 I’ve tried making orange frosting using orange marmalade, orange juice, and orange extract.
 But, I’ve found that using zest is by far the best method for flavoring the frosting.

 Marmalade and juice make the frosting too wet.
 It will be difficult to pipe and won’t hold its shape.
 Orange extract works well, but it isn’t sold in most grocery stores and can sometimes have an artificial taste.

 Orange zest is fresh and bursting with natural flavor.
 It only takes the zest of a single large orange to flavor a whole batch of buttercream.
 Adding zest is the same method that I use to flavor my favorite lemon frosting.